gregkroon/HarnessKustomizePlugin/README.md

 # HarnessKustomizePlugin

-Purpose of this plugin is as an example to show how harness can inject variables into Kustomize manifests .
+Purpose of this plugin is as an "Example" to show how harness can inject variables into Kustomize manifests .
 This particular example replaces the image in the manifest and makes a commit back to the orginal kustomize GIT versioned deployment manifest.

 Ultimately you could use any available commands and utilities in the plugin framework to achieve the same outcome .